 This defines the number of vertical walls that comprise the outside of your model.
 We recommend keeping this set to multiples of your nozzle width.

-Your TAZ 3D printer is equipped with a 0.5mm nozzle.
+Your TAZ 3D printer is equipped with a 0.35mm nozzle or a 0.5mm nozzle.